lachlan-roberts/appengine-standard-demo/README.md

 May need to run `gcloud auth login` to allow permissions from browser.

+Run `mvn clean package appengine:stage` to build application locally at `target/appengine-staging`.

-Run `mvn clean install appengine:deploy` to deploy application.
+Run `mvn clean package appengine:deploy` to deploy application.
 This by default uses the `default` service within the project.

 To deploy with a custom runtime you need to put `runtime-deployment` jars inside of `webapp` directory (`runtime-impl.jar`, `runtime-main.jar`, `runtime-shared.jar`).
 Then deploy with the following inside the `appengine-web.xml` file.